BIDS-numpy/presentation-uofm-2020/README.md

 Presentation on NumPy to the University of Michigan EECS Department, Jan.
 2020.

-# Running the notebook
+# Installation

 The presentation is in the form of a Jupyter notebook.
 [Rise](https://rise.readthedocs.io/en/maint-5.6/) is used to turn the notebook into a live presentation.
-There are two steps to making this work: getting an environment set up with all of the necessary dependencies, then running the slide show.
+There are three steps to making this work: getting an environment set up with all of the necessary dependencies, and getting the code/data for the Event Horizon Telescope example.

 ## Step 1: Setting up the environment